zgibberish/rotwood-modloader/README.md

 ### Diff Patches (Recommended)

 For making said modifications to game scripts, I've made diff patches for the most recent builds and will try to continue providing these patches for future versions, you can find them in the `patches/` folder in this repo, just pick one with the build revision number you need and apply it with **GNU Patch**.

-If there isn't one for the build you need, you can still follow manual instructions below to edit the scripts yourself.
+If there isn't one for the build you need (maybe I haven't uploaded the latest patches yet), you can either:

+- Follow manual instructions below to edit the scripts yourself
+  - And maybe contribute new patch files to the repository if you can <3 (see [Note For Contributors](#note-for-contributors))
+- Submit an issue on this GitHub repo to notify me (provide your revision number)

 **Linux:** The `patch` utility should be included in most Linux distros, if you have GNU utils, you probably have it already.
 If not, it's most likely available from your distro's package repos.